ovh/docs/pages/platform/kubernetes-k8s/sticky-session-nginx-ingress/guide.en-gb.md

 what-is-my-pod   ClusterIP   10.3.57.203   <none>        8080/TCP   3m35s
 </code></pre>

-## Installing the Nginx Ingress Controller Helm chart
+### Installing the Nginx Ingress Controller Helm chart

-For this tutorial we are using the [Nginx Ingress Controller  Helm chart](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx){.external} found on its own Helm repository.
+For this tutorial, we are using the [Nginx Ingress Controller Helm chart](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx){.external} found on its own Helm repository.

 The chart is fully configurable, but here we are using the default configuration.